 Sam was also an educator.
 He gave freely of his time to lecture and teach to the Violin Society of America, the Cello Congress, the Viola Society, and the International Society of Bassists, as well as serving as guest lecturer at numerous universities.
 He received many accolades from his peers and organizations, but was a man that put his ego far in the background as he felt this was a detriment to his artistic endeavors.
 He was a humble man who was open to new ideas and the ideas of his colleagues and students.
 Sam often said “a man who says he knows everything is either a fool or liar.”

 Sam had a brilliant mind.
 He had a curiosity and creativity that allowed him to see things that others would never see — to see the potential and to adopt them to his creative vision.
 When he needed machinery to do special things in his work, he designed it.
 He was always drawing designs of his ideas.
 He created a multitude of uniquely designed products with ideas coming from common observations of the world about him.
-From the unusual combination of the engineer and artist he was able to build an international business and a reputation built upon dedication and integrity.
+From the unusual combination of the engineer and artist, he was able to build an international business and a reputation built upon dedication and integrity.

 On a personal level, Sam had many diverse interests.
 Photography was one.
 He introduced his children to the magic of watching an image emerge in the darkroom.
-Sam was a pilot of the famed Piper Cub aircrafts.
+Sam was a pilot of the famed Piper Cub aircraft.
 He was a natural athlete and a marathon swimmer – teaching all of his children how to swim.

 His greatest interest was boating.
 He loved being on the water.
 He served as Commodore of the Merrick Yacht Club and was a licensed navigational instructor for the United States Power Squadron.
 He was an avid fisherman and loved this pastime almost as much as his vocation.

 The music world has lost a wonderful man who displayed greatness in all that he accomplished.
 So many people become “Jacks of all trades, but masters of none”.
 Sam was a master at all that he touched.
-A great father, husband, musician and of course luthier, Sam has left a great legacy behind.
+A great father, husband, musician, and of course luthier, Sam has left a great legacy behind.
 We will miss you Sam and thank you for all you accomplished.

 His son, Barrie Kolstein, who has run the Kolstein Violin Shop and business for the last 20 years allowing Sam to spend his full time to his passing making bows said,